Taylor Wimpey plc (TW.) Ordinary 1p Shares

 The current dividend policy is linked to asset value, rather than earnings.
 That means investors are more likely to receive a base level of dividend even in a downturn.
 But remember, dividend policies can change on a dime.
 No dividends are guaranteed.

-There’s still plenty of uncertainty ahead in 2024, with margins likely to remain under pressure throughout the year.
+There’s still plenty of uncertainty ahead, with margins likely to remain under pressure in the near term.
 But there are tentative signs of improved buyer activity, and with a longer-term lens, the valuation remains attractive.
-Given its robust financial position, Taylor Wimpey is one of our preferred names in the sector.
+Given its robust financial position and a strong pipeline of land, Taylor Wimpey is one of our preferred names in the sector.

 Environmental, social and governance (ESG) risk